moondance-labs/tanssi-docs/builders/manage/sudo/maintenance.md

 ## Enabling Maintenance Mode {: #enabling-maintenance-mode }

 As you know, the Sudo account has the ability to perform privileged functions, such as enabling and disabling maintenance mode.
 To enter maintenance mode and stop regular transaction processing, navigate to the **Developer** Tab of Polkadot.js Apps for your Tanssi appchain and click on **Sudo**.
 If you do not see **Sudo** in this menu, then you have not associated the Sudo account with Polkadot.js Apps.
-Make sure that your Sudo account is injected by your wallet and connected to Polkadot.js Apps.
+Make sure that your [Sudo account is injected by your wallet and connected to Polkadot.js Apps](/builders/manage/sudo/sudo/#configuring-polkadotjs-apps){target=\_blank}.
 Then, take the following steps:

 1. Select the **maintenanceMode** pallet
 2. Select the **enterMaintenanceMode** method